McConnell rebukes RNC, calls Jan. 6 'violent insurrection'

 Associated Press

-WASHINGTON (AP) — Senate Republican Leader Mitch McConnell is criticizing the Republican National Committee for censuring two House GOP lawmakers investigating the “violent insurrection” on Jan.
-6, 2021, saying it’s not the party’s job to police the views of lawmakers.
+WASHINGTON (AP) — Senate Minority Leader Mitch McConnell is criticizing the Republican National Committee for censuring two House Republicans who are investigating the “violent insurrection” at the Capitol on Jan.
+6, 2021, and says it’s not the party’s job to police the views of lawmakers.

-As former President Donald Trump has downplayed the attack by his supporters last year — the worst attack against the Capitol in two centuries — the RNC last week took a voice vote to approve censuring Reps.
-Liz Cheney of Wyoming and Adam Kinzinger of Illinois at the party’s winter meeting in Salt Lake City.
-The two Republicans sit on a Democrat-led House committee that is aggressively investigating the siege and has subpoenaed many in the former president’s inner circle.
+While Donald Trump has played down the attack by his supporters that was the worst against the Capitol in two centuries, the RNC last week took a voice vote to approve censuring Reps.
+Liz Cheney of Wyoming and Adam Kinzinger of Illinois at the party’s winter meeting.
+The Republicans sit on a Democrat-led House committee that is aggressively investigating the riot and has subpoenaed many in the former president’s inner circle.

-The RNC resolution censuring Cheney and Kinzinger accused the House panel of leading a “persecution of ordinary citizens engaged in legitimate political discourse” — words that drew outrage from Democrats and firm pushback from several GOP senators.
-The rioters who broke into the Capitol through windows and doors brutally beat law enforcement officers and interrupted the certification of President Joe Biden’s victory over Trump.
+The RNC resolution accused the committee of leading a “persecution of ordinary citizens engaged in legitimate political discourse” — words that drew outrage from Democrats and firm pushback from several GOP senators.
+The rioters who broke into the Capitol through windows and doors brutally beat law enforcement officers and interrupted the certification of Joe Biden’s election victory.

-The dispute is the latest tug of war within the party over issues that McConnell and others see as politically beneficial and would prefer to talk about in an election year – inflation, for example — versus the discourse over the insurrection and Trump’s election lies.
+McConnell and others would prefer to talk about issues in this election year such as inflation versus the discourse over the insurrection and Trump’s lies about the 2020 vote.

-The rioters who broke in to the Capitol were repeating Trump’s false claims of widespread voter fraud and a stolen win, even after election officials and courts across the country repeatedly dismissed those claims.
-McConnell and his closest allies have said for months that they want to look forward to November 2022, when they have a chance of taking back the Senate, and not back to January 2021.
+The rioters were repeating Trump’s false claims of widespread voter fraud and a stolen win, even after election officials and courts across the country repeatedly dismissed those claims.
+McConnell and his closest allies have said for months that they want to look forward to this November’s elections, when they have a chance of taking back the Senate, and not back to what happened in January 2021.

-Republican Sen. John Cornyn of Texas said Monday that the RNC has said it wants the party to be unified, “and that was not a unifying action.”
-Alabama Sen. Richard Shelby said he believes the GOP should be a “big tent.”
+Sen. John Cornyn, R-Texas, said the RNC has said it wants the party to be unified, “and that was not a unifying action.”
+Sen. Richard Shelby, R-Ala., said he believes the GOP should be a “big tent.”
 Republican Sens.
-Lindsey Graham of South Carolina and Mitt Romney of Utah both contacted McDaniel to discuss the censure.
+Lindsey Graham of South Carolina and Mitt Romney of Utah contacted McDaniel to discuss the censure.

 Romney, who is McDaniel’s uncle, told reporters that it “could not have been a more inappropriate” message from the party.